by Kira Albin, interview conducted in 1996

 He has interviewed most major heads of state, including all U.S. presidents since Harry Truman, and has broadcast special reports on such topics as the legacy of Hiroshima, terrorism, the arms race, public education, the fortieth anniversaries of D-Day and V-E Day.

-A Reporter's Life (Knopf, 1996).
+Most recently, Cronkite, affectionately nicknamed "Old Iron Pants" for his unflappability under pressure, has recorded the many significant events of his distinguished career in his autobiography, A Reporter's Life (Knopf, 1996).
 Hundreds of anecdotes, many humorous, illustrate how remarkable Cronkite's life has been.
 One such story places Cronkite in Europe as a World War II correspondent.
 Finishing up an article on a new artillery tactic that enables the destruction of an entire village in one blow, Cronkite gets a demonstration.
 As requested, he randomly chooses a target town from the sector map.
 While still chatting with the colonel in charge, a huge explosion emanates from the countryside.
 Cronkite is disturbed by the violence of the "demonstration."
 The Colonel remarks, "Don't worry about it.
 You picked a good target.
 We've had our eye on it for a while."

 Cronkite recollects stories about his car-racing days and how the loss of time with his family convinced him to turn to sailing, a more family-oriented pleasure.
 To this day, sailing is one of Cronkite's greatest loves, and in addition to many spectacular adventures, he's written three books on his experiences.